ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Collection infrastructure
 =========================

-The following guidelines describe the required structure for your collection:
+The following guidelines describe the required infrastructure for your collection:

 * MUST have a publicly available issue tracker that does not require a paid level of service to create an account and to create and view issues.
 * MUST have the issue feature enabled in its repository and accept issue reports from anyone.